tfalasco/repo-guide/README.md

 An organized display of the repos on GitHub
 ## The Odin Project
 ### Foundations
+These projects were created as part of the Foundations course of the The Odin Project.
+There is arguably room for improvement, but the finished products (live previews) meet the assignment requirements without overkill.

 | Project | Link |
 | --- | --- |